 Crater lake and crescent island

-Although we didn’t have time to do proper safari before COVID-19 arrived, we did make it to Lake Naivasha, a two-hour drive north of Nairobi.
+Although we didn’t have time to do a proper safari before COVID-19 arrived, we did make it to Lake Naivasha, a two-hour drive north of Nairobi.
 We stayed on the edge of the lake, which is in the crater of an extinct volcano, and took a boat trip to Crescent Island, where we did a guided walking safari.
 This is a moon-shaped piece of land, home to giraffes, hippos, zebras and pelicans.
-Interestingly, all the animals seemed very much at home, none of the wildlife is native to the island.
+Interestingly, although the animals seemed very much at home, none of the wildlife is native to the island.
 It was all brought there for the filming of the 1985 movie Out of Africa, starring Robert Redford and Meryl Streep.
-After filming wrapped, it was decided to leave the wildlife there and create a miniature wildlife reserve.
+After filming wrapped, the local government decided to leave the wildlife there and create a miniature wildlife reserve.

 The flight to Hong Kong was a surreal experience.
 At the time, it felt like we were in the opening scenes of an apocalyptic movie.
-As the news showed more and more countries closing airports and locking down their cities, we nervously watched the departure board at Nairobi airport, where more and more flights were coming up as cancelled.
-There were young European backpackers camped outside with no obvious way home.
+As the news showed more and more countries closing airports and locking down their cities, we watched the departure board at Nairobi airport nervously.
+More and more flights were coming up as cancelled.
+There were young European backpackers camped outside the airport with no obvious way home.
 Luckily, our flight was one of the few to go ahead.
 The first part of the flight was quiet but when we changed at Doha in the middle of the night, we joined a large number of Hong Kong citizens fleeing escalating COVID-19 cases in Europe and North America.
-We were wearing masks and using sanitizer but most of these people were in full biohazard suits with plastic visors, which I had not seen until that point.
+We were wearing masks and using sanitizer but the people we joined were in full biohazard suits with plastic visors, which I had not seen until that point.
 There were entire families dressed like this, with the kids in miniature versions.

 In part two of this blog, I’ll tell you about our return to Kenya in October 2020, and getting stuck into the largest vaccination effort in modern history, as UNICEF brought 21 million (and counting) COVID-19 vaccines into Kenya through the COVAX facility.